 top of page

-Instructions for the DIY 3000 Mkiv Phone Version
+Instructions for the DIY 3000 Mkiv Phone Version with Moving Knobs

 Checkout our latest item from the wasteland!

-NOTE: This kit should fit most common cell phones up to 177mm x 88mm x 18mm.
-Please verify that your phone fits before ordering!
+The large kit should fit most common cell phones up to 177mm x 88mm x 18mm.

 This kit is meant to be easy to build and easy to use.
 We print this very cleanly to make the process of finishing quick and painless.